What Is A Stone?

-The specific gravity of sandstones is from 2.65 to 2.95 and Compressive strength is 650 kg/cm2.use of sandstones are for flooring purposes, wall, and carving purposes.
+The specific gravity of sandstones is from 2.65 to 2.95 and the Compressive strength is 650 kg/cm2.use of sandstones is for flooring purposes, wall, and carving purposes.

 Quartzite is a metamorphic type of rock.
 It is used in pitching work, rubble masonry, facing of building and retaining walls, etc. Quartzite texture is hard, brittle, and compact.

 Read More: Granite Flooring | Granite Flooring Types

 The following are the quality requirements of good building stones:

 Generally, the building stones have a high strength so that they resist the coming load on them. therefore no need to check every time quality of the stones.

 But when stones are used in large structures it becomes necessary to check the compressive strength of the stone.
 The compressive strength of stones range is 60 to 200 N/mm2.

 Stones are capable to resist the adverse effects of natural forces such as rain, heat, and wind.
 So they do not deteriorate due to natural forces.